 Target the poor

-Now, instead of targeting premium or middle-class customers, you can also follow another approach.
+Now, instead of targeting premium or middle-class customers, you can also follow another approach to customer segmentation.
 This one is about targeting customers with a lower purchasing power at the bottom of the pyramid.
 This significant group of customers especially benefits from affordable products, while the company profits from higher sales numbers due to the target size, as opposed to a high-profit margin.

 The Grameen Bank is a Nobel Peace Prize-winning microfinance organization and community development bank, which offers small loans (known as microcredit or “grameencredit”) to the poor without requiring collateral.